ubco-W2022T1-cosc301/project-group27/CODE_OF_CONDUCT.md

 #Standards of all people interacting with the repository:

 Just be chill please and don't harass anyone.
-If anyone is founnd to be harassing anyone then their access will be removed.
+If anyone is found to be harassing anyone then their access will be removed.